Projection hypothesis in the setting for the quantum Jarzynski equality: Introduction

-Projective quantum measurement has two temporally successive processes: {\it non-selective measurement} and its subsequent {\it event reading}.
-Non-selective measurement (also called a {\it decoherence process} or a {\it quantum-to-classical transition} \cite{Zurek}) means a dynamical process from a coherent pure state (that is, the state to be measured) to its classical mixed state.
+Projective quantum measurement has two temporally successive processes: {\it non-selective measurement} and its subsequent {\it event reading}.\footnote{Intuitively, the term {\it non-selective measurement} means that, after only this dynamical process, events are in a mixture and no particular event is yet singled out.} Non-selective measurement (also called a complete {\it decoherence process} or a {\it quantum-to-classical transition} \cite{Zurek}) means a dynamical process from a coherent pure state (that is, the state to be measured) to its classical mixed state (i.e., its diagonal part as a mixture of eigenstates).
 Event reading means an informatical process from a classical mixed state to a classical pure state (i.e., an eigenstate).
 We call the substance of the latter process the {\it projection hypothesis} (for its older form, see Refs. \cite{Neumann} and \cite{Luders}).